amyFEND/Neighborhood-Map/README.md

-This Neighborhood Map project (the seventh and final project for [Udacity's Front-End Web Development Nanodegree Program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001)) demonstrates my ability to create a single page web application using a JavaScript framework ([React JS](https://reactjs.org/)), a map API (Google Maps API), and at least one non-Google third-party API.
+This Neighborhood Map project (the seventh and final project for [Udacity's Front-End Web Development Nanodegree Program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001)) demonstrates my ability to create a single page web application using a JavaScript framework ([React JS](https://reactjs.org/)), a map API (Google Maps API), and at least one non-Google, third-party API.

 My map shows my favorite rides in Disneyland and Disney California Adventure.
 Using the [Themeparks API](https://www.npmjs.com/package/themeparks), I was able